lilyosah/tech-knowledgebase/Natural-Language-Processing/HW2 Sentenciser.md

 Add rules to the existing code to catch more cases.

 - Acronyms
-	- Right now, in `"I live in the U.S. and my name is Mairo"` is counted as two sentences by enumerate.
+	- Right now, in `"I live in the U.S. and my name is Mairo"` is counted as two sentences, should be one.